 We train a wide variety of different types of people, including a significant number of Military personnel; Law Enforcement Officers; and Firefighters / Paramedics.

 All students at KMSD must be certain in advance that they are looking for realistic Krav Maga.
-Otherwise, those just considering joining any “krav maga” school should be able to find another place (usually with automatic billing; contract; or “package” memberships) offering the typical corporate “McDojo” franchise version of krav maga designed more for fun; fitness; and “being part of a social group”.
-KMSD does not offer this type of recreational training.
+Otherwise, those just considering joining any “krav maga” school should be able to find another place (usually with automatic billing; contract; or “package” memberships) offering the typical corporate “McDojo” franchise version of krav maga designed more for fun and fitness; barefoot sportfighting; and “being part of a social group”.
+KMSD does not offer this type of recreational or sport training.

-Regular classes during the 8 week sessions are for ages 16 and up; younger students attend periodic Teen Krav Maga and Kids Krav Maga Seminars.
-Women’s Self-Defense Seminars are open to ages 13 and up.
+Regular classes during the 4 or 8 week sessions are for ages 16 and up; younger students attend periodic Teen Krav Maga and Kids Krav Maga Workshops / Seminars.
+Women’s Self-Defense Workshops / Seminars are open to ages 13 and up, unless they include the Weapons Module, in which case it’s ages 16 and up.

-16 and 17 year old students should visit several classes with a parent / guardian before deciding to join an 8 week session.
+16 and 17 year old students interested in the regular class should visit several classes with a parent / guardian before deciding to join a session.
 Anyone wanting to visit should just follow the instructions on the FAQs page.
 Before registering, minor teens will be interviewed in person by an Instructor.
-Any teen whose parent is attempting to force them into class will not be admitted to KMSD .
+Any teen whose parent is attempting to force them into class will not be admitted to KMSD.

 KMSD Private Training registration, application, and payment process must be completed at least 5 business days before the 1st Private Training session takes place.
 There are no exceptions to this policy.
 Private Training is open to all ages.